 Essay 4: The “Jury of Peers” essay is a conservative response to our lock-em-up mentality.
 The essay is an exact copy of a handbill that has been handed out at the entrance of a county courthouse effectively monkey-wrenching jury pools.
 Jury disobedience is a suggestion to prosecutors that “jury nullification” is a constitutional check and balance on hypocritical laws and overzealous prosecutions that have resulted in tragic numbers of citizens behind bars.

 Essay 5: “Fare Enforcement and Riders’ Rights” is my pet peeve to a local issue with national implications.
 I hope our political leaders can rethink Sound Transit 3, with its flawed taxation and policies that disrespects citizens, doing little to keep our economy flowing.

 These writings are a response to reactionary populism and our slide toward authoritarianism.
 The proposals share fundamental concepts: free will, personal and peer accountability, respect for science-based statistics, and a conviction that Responsible Market Economics (full-cost accounting) can have better social and environmental outcomes than caps-mandates-goals-standards-targets and regulations… all political compromises that will be too little, too late.

 At its core, the root challenge of liberty is its conflict with social injustice and environmental degradation.
 It goes back to our country’s original sins: the “plunder of not just the bodies of humans but the body of the Earth itself (author Ta-Nehisi Coates).”

-It is the core unwillingness to accept responsibility, the unwillingness to pull our weight and pay as we go, the unwillingness to compensate for damage done to others from our choices.
+It is the core unwillingness to accept responsibility, the unwillingness to pull our weight and pay as we go, and the unwillingness to compensate for damage we do to others.